 Location/ drainage type 1 in 1 year storm requirements 1 in 5 year storm requirements Carrier drains Drain to accommodate flows in-bore without surcharge over the crown of the pipe.
 Flows not to cause chamber surcharge levels to rise above the soffit of the chamber cover.
 Combined surface and sub-surface drains Drain to accommodate flows in-bore without surcharge.
 Flows not to cause chamber surcharge levels to rise above the formation level, or sub-formation level where a capping layer is present.
 Surface water channels Flows to be contained within the channel.
 No surcharge to take place.
 Surcharge not to encroach into the running lane.
 Verges Surcharges for storms up to 1 in 5 year return period limited to a width of 1.5 m in the case of hard shoulder and 1.0 m in the case of hardstrip.
-Central reserve Surcharges for storms up to 1 in 5 year return period not to encroach the carriageway.
-Flooding within non-pavement width of the central reserve permissible providing there is safeguard against flows from the surcharged channel overtopping the central reserve and flowing into the opposing carriageway.
+Central reserve Surcharges for storms up to 1 in 5 year r carriageway.
+Flooding within non-pavem permissible providing there is safeguard channel overtopping the central reserve carriageway. ent width of the central reserve against flows from the surcharged

-- NOTE For combined surface and sub-surface drains, 1 in 5 year storm requirements are based on the assumption that pipes are sealed and that flow between pipes and filter material does not take place. - 5.3 All drainage systems shall be designed so that highway surface water flooding does not extend beyond the highway boundary up to the 1 in 100 year rainfall event including an allowance for climate change. - 5.3.1 The risks associated with events that exceed the capacity of the drainage system should be evaluated and documented within the report describing the technical basis of the drainage design. - 5.3.2 The design of the site and the drainage system should cope with events that exceed the design capacity of the system, so that excess water can be safely stored on or conveyed from the site without adverse impacts.

-NOTE The level of events that need assessment depends upon site-specific conditions and the consequences of such an event occurring.
-For further advice see CIRIA C753 [Ref 13.I] and CIRIA C688 [Ref 8.I].

-- 5.3.3 Analytical tools (e.g. software) utilised to calculate runoff flows from roads should model particular storm intensities and permit analysis of the system under surcharged conditions. - 5.4 The assessment of flood risk both to a project and resulting from a scheme shall be undertaken in accordance with LA 113 [Ref 15.N].
+- NOTE For combined surface and sub-surface drains, 1 in 5 year storm requirements are based on the assumption that pipes are sealed and that flow between pipes and filter material does not take place. - 5.3 All drainage systems shall be designed so that highway surface water flooding does not extend beyond the highway boundary up to the 1 in 100 year rainfall event including an allowance for climate change. - 5.3.1 The risks associated with events that exceed the capacity of the drainage system should be evaluated and documented within the report describing the technical basis of the drainage design. - 5.3.2 The design of the site and the drainage system should cope with events that exceed the design capacity of the system, so that excess water can be safely stored on or conveyed from the site without adverse impacts. - NOTE The level of events that need assessment depends upon site-specific conditions and the consequences of such an event occurring.
+For further advice see CIRIA C753 [Ref 12.I] and CIRIA C688 [Ref 6.I]. - 5.3.3 Analytical tools (e.g. software) utilised to calculate runoff flows from roads should model particular storm intensities and permit analysis of the system under surcharged conditions. - The assessment of flood risk both to a project and resulting from a scheme shall be undertaken in accordance with LA 113 [Ref 15.N].